MichaelHopf/CarND-Kidnapped-Vehicle-Project/README.md

 ## Project Specifications

 My particle filter fulfills the necessary conditions on accuracy and performance.
+The filter should run in at most 100 seconds; my filter needed less than 50 seconds on my surface computer.

 ## Discussion

 I found that around 100 particles are enough to obtain the necessary accuracy and performance.

 One time consuming step in the weight update is to find the closest landmark of each (transformed) observation.
-I speeded this up with some preprocessing in the initialization step, computing some structure similar to a Voronoi diagram.
+I speeded this up with some preprocessing in the initialization step (in the main.cpp file), computing some structure similar to a Voronoi diagram.
 Then, I could obatin the closest landmark with about four comparisons.

 This was done as follows:
 First, I constructed a grid with 1x1 cells.
 If we need to know the closest landmark of some observation in such a grid, it (almost) suffices to consider the closest landmarks of the four corner points: